DaveParillo/cisc187-reader/_sources/function-intro/constants.rst

 Keyword: ``const``
 ==================

-Use :cref:`const` to instruct the compiler to hold something constant.
+Use :lang:`const <cv>` to instruct the compiler to hold something constant.
 The ``const`` keyword can modify the behavior of anything, depending on where it is used:

 - fundamental types